Plumsail/documents-docs/source/flow/how-tos/documents/create-text-from-template.rst

-Create text document from template in Power Automate (Microsoft Flow) and Azure Logic Apps
+Create text document from template in Microsoft Flow and Azure Logic Apps
 =========================================================================

 This article demonstrates how to generate text document from a template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.